mnsv73/brain-tumour-segmentation/README.md

 Stochastic Gradient Descent(SGD) with a learning rate of 0.005 and momentum factor of 0.5 are used as suggested in the paper.

 ### Issue Faced
 There was too much regularization in the paper as the dataset implemented was 9 times smaller.
+Too much regularisation casued our models to severely underfit.
 To avoid overfitting, we trained both the models with as much data as possible.

 ---